Hmiku8338/e621-py-stable/README.md

 # e621

+## WARNING
+This fork is deprecated.
+Use https://github.com/Hmiku8338/e621 instead.

 e621 is a feature-rich high-level e621 and e926 API wrapper.

 It provides access to almost all of the endpoints available.
 The only exceptions are unstable and admin-only endpoints.